-Why is it important to be covered by an insurance while traveling?
+Why is it important to be covered by insurance while traveling?

 Other things a Travel Insurance might be important for

-In terms of vaccines, if you have followed European or US/Canadian vaccination guidelines, you do not need any additional for Bali, Costa Rica and Nicaragua.
-However, if you are heading deep into the jungle in Indonesia or Central America and exploring far beyond our surf camps, you may want to take precaution and check with your doctor about additional recommended vaccines.
+In terms of vaccines, if you have followed European or US/Canadian vaccination guidelines, you do not need any additional for Bali, Costa Rica, and Nicaragua.
+However, if you are heading deep into the jungle in Indonesia or Central America and exploring far beyond our surf camps, you may want to take precautions and check with your doctor about additional recommended vaccines.